replicatedhq/help-center/content/docs/swarm/customer-installations/supported-operating-systems.md

 Your machine must support docker-engine {{< swarm_docker_version_minimum >}} - {{< swarm_docker_version_default >}}
 (with {{< swarm_docker_version_default >}} being the recommended version).
 This also requires a 64-bit distribution with a kernel minimum of 3.10.

-Replicated provides an easy install script for Swarm that works with the the following list of operating systems:
+Replicated provides an easy install script for Swarm that works with the following list of operating systems:

 - Debian 7.7+
 - Ubuntu 14.04.5 / 16.04 / 18.04